 In response to the pandemic, small business owners took their stores online, while consumers turned to online shopping to procure necessities and even relieve stress.

-The U.S. Census Bureau estimates U.S. retail ecommerce sales in the first quarter of 2021 to have reached $215 billion, up 7% from the last quarter of 2020 and up almost 40% from the first quarter of 2020.
-Sales from ecommerce platforms accounted for 13.6% of total retail sales. eMarketer projects that U.S. ecommerce retail sales will reach a trillion dollars in 2022.
+The U.S. Census Bureau announced U.S. retail ecommerce sales in the first quarter of 2023 reached $272.6 billion, up 3 percent from the last quarter of 2022.
+Sales from ecommerce platforms accounted for 15.1 percent of total retail sales, up from 13.6 percent. eMarketer projects that U.S. ecommerce retail sales will reach 6.57 trillion dollars in 2023.

 If you're interested in riding out this ecommerce trend, there is no better time to start an ecommerce business than today.

 However, before starting your online shop, it's a good idea to take a page from the top ecommerce sites in the U.S. to learn their secrets for success.
 In the following examples, take note of their use of ecommerce best practices, as well as their use of classic web design principles.

 - Tips for building top ecommerce sites

 - Final thoughts: Top ecommerce sites in the U.S. in 2023

 Sell your products online, worry-free